 Orange County School Sexual Abuse Attorney

-If your child was sexually abused at school, you can take action to seek justice and protect other children.
+If your child was sexually abused at school, you can take action to seek civil justice and protect other children.
 At Boucher LLP, our attorneys stand up and advocate for sexual abuse survivors.

 We have confronted some of the largest institutions in the country over the harm they caused children.
 We can work with you—when you and your child feel ready—to share your story and expose schools that hire or harbor sexual abusers.